Search Wisconsin criminal records through official channels quickly and efficiently.

 To further understand background checks in Wisconsin, keep in mind there are two types of background checks: Level 1 and Level 2.

-Most often, level 2 background checks are more accurate because they are searched by fingerprints and are executed by the FBI.
+Most often, level 2 background checks are more accurate because they are searched by fingerprints and are executed by the Federal Bureau of Investigations (FBI).

 Additionally, these checks provide more information, including previous addresses, employers, marital status, credit history, educational and professional certifications, misdemeanors, felony registry cases, pending criminal cases, civil judgments, current arrests, sex crimes, and prison or jail records.